 St. George Medicine

-Our group decided to change our early morning prayer and Bible FOCUS 39.2study time to Mondays at lunch hour and this has proven to be a positive adjustment.
+Our group decided to change our early morning prayer and Bible study time to Mondays at lunch hour and this has proven to be a positive adjustment.
 Only 1st year students were not able to make it out to our early morning sessions previously as they are.
 Meeting at lunch has made for a time for second year students were able to join.
 The turn-out still hasn’t been fantastic.
 We get about three or so students who come out regularly.
 I know some of it has to do with many of the students having to run off to the hospital for class.
 I will be having a conversation with one of our student leaders and trying to figure out what I am missing (if anything) or how we can do better.

 That being said, God has opened the doors for me to connect with more residents.
 We have a monthly Residents’ Bible study..
 This is hosted by a young physician.
 I have met with one resident multiple times to chat about some of the challenges and demands of her program and other conversations about relationships and Baptism.
 We also recently had a board games night for mainly residents